 This shit doesn’t just happen.
 It’s not random.
 Racism isn’t just an ephemeral cultural thing.
 It involves actual decisions made by real people who, if not motivated by racism, are complicit with it.

-Cross-posted at Racialicious.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Cross-posted at Racialicious.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.